electrovir/prisma-schema-dsl/readme.md

 ## Development

-- Clone the repository `git clone git@github.com:amplication/prisma-schema-dsl.git`
+-   Clone the repository `git clone git@github.com:electrovir/prisma-schema-dsl.git`
 -   Make sure to use npm@7 `npm i -g npm@7`
 -   Install the dependencies `npm install`
 -   Run tests `npm test`

 ---

-Created with <3 by amplication
+Created with <3 by amplication forked and modified by electrovir